ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-pixhawk.rst

 - For a list of what features are **not** included in the current "latest" firmware for any given autopilot, see :ref:`this page<binary-features>`.
 - All the feature options currently **not** included in the 1MB autopilots, by default, are on the list of options on the Custom Firmware Build Server.
 There are also many features still included in the 1MB autopilots that may not be required for your application.
 So it is possible to create a build that includes some of the currently excluded features while removing some of the unneeded features.
 The list of feature options will be continuously expanded, allowing other large features to be dropped and more restricted features added to the custom build.
 For example, not including QuadPlane features will save space for Planes not requiring it.
 Drivers and peripheral support may be individually selected, allowing only those used to be in the code thus allowing other features to be included in the custom firmware.
-- Current build is from the daily master branch only ("latest").
-In the future, Stable and Beta branches will be selectable.
+- Current build is from the daily master branch, Stable and Beta branches.

 Testing
 =======